NORD/LB - One of the largest banks in Germany

 In 1970, Norddeutsche Landesbank Girozentrale emerged from the merger of four predecessors: Braunschweigische Staatsbank, Hannoversche Landeskreditanstalt, Niedersächsische Landesbank Girozentrale and Niedersächsische Wohnungskreditanstalt Stadtschaft.

 The most significant banks in the NORD/LB Group consist of NORD/LB, Bremer Landesbank, Norddeutsche Landesbank Luxembourg S.A. and Deutsche Hypothekenbank AG.

 Banking is currently in a dynamic phase of reorientation.
 With rising expectations and responsibilities, the significance of suitable, competent partners is increasing in order to successfully confront the growing challenges.

 In 1992, NORD/LB assumed the role of Landesbank for Saxony-Anhalt as part of a state agreement between Lower Saxony and Saxony-Anhalt.

 NORD/LB is the Landesbank in Lower Saxony and Saxony-Anhalt and is represented there with its main registered offices and branches.
 As an internationally operating commercial bank, NORD/LB also has offices in all significant financial and trading centres such as London, New York, Singapore and Shanghai.

-NORD/LB Norddeutsche Landesbank concluded the first quarter of 2017 with earnings before taxes of EUR 255 million.
-Consolidated profit stood at EUR 214 million.
-In the first quarter of the previous year, the Bank posted a pre-tax loss of EUR 107 million.
+NORD/LB Norddeutsche Landesbank concluded the first half of 2017 with earnings before taxes of EUR 409 million.
+Consolidated profit stood at EUR 271 million.
+The Bank was therefore able to expand the earnings before taxes of EUR 255 million achieved in the first quarter.
+In the first half of the previous year, the Bank posted a pre-tax loss of minus EUR 364 million.